Behind the name Pingley is a story that begins in the ancient Scottish-English border region among the clans of the Boernician

 Early Notables of the Pingley family (pre 1700)

-Another 55 words (4 lines of text) are included under the topic Early Pingley Notables in all our PDF Extended History products and printed products wherever possible.
+, are descended from the Pringles of Snailholm, Roxburghshire, the first of the name being George, son of William Pringle of Snailholm who was killed at Flodden...
+Another 174 words (12 lines of text) are included under the topic Early Pingley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pingley family to Ireland